kenhding/MODINSdoc/docs/source/dockerGuides.rst

 ..
 Note::

-   Running FSL in Docker may report an error related to ``$USER`` at the start of processing, this is because the ``$USER`` variable in the docker is not specified, you can either try ``export USER=root`` or manually add a user which matches your server user name in the container before processing data.
+   Running FSL in Docker may report an error related to ``$USER`` at the start of processing, this is because the ``$USER`` variable in the docker is not specified, you can either try ``export USER=root`` or manually adding a user which matches your server user name in the container before processing data.
 In Docker, output files are usually owned by ``root`` user that is why you will involve adding a user in your script.